In a culture of continuous improvement, you always strive to do things better. Even the things you already do well.

 This is especially true for customers.
 After all, they buy your products.
 To continue to strengthen the trust between the company and the customer, your business must always evolve to meet their needs.

 With that in mind, executive leaders throughout Barry-Wehmiller renewed their commitment to strengthening the trust their customers place in our businesses.
-In August 2015, 32 people from every business and functional area of the organization – including those companies represented in BW Packaging Solutions: Accraply, BW Container Systems, Design Group, Hayssen Flexible Systems, Paper Converting Machine Company, Pneumatic Scale Angelus, Synerlink and Thiele Technologies – came together to create a vision for this initiative, identifying a number of elements that are essential to the customer experience.
+In August 2015, 32 people from every business and functional area of the organization – including those companies represented in BW Packaging Systems: Accraply, BW Container Systems, Design Group, Hayssen Flexible Systems, Paper Converting Machine Company, Pneumatic Scale Angelus, Synerlink and Thiele Technologies – came together to create a vision for this initiative, identifying a number of elements that are essential to the customer experience.

 “In one room we had representatives from sales, operations, customer service and field service and engineering and throughout the organization who came together and identified a common passion to raise our game in the way we meet the needs of our customers,” said Brian Wellinghoff, Barry-Wehmiller Director of Strategy, Improvement and Culture.
 “We recognized it isn’t the work of one business or one department, but really an opportunity to share collective experiences across the organization.”